UMLCloudComputing/react-mui-resume/README.md

 - Template inspired from W3Schools' [Portfolio Template](https://www.w3schools.com/howto/tryw3css_templates_cv.htm)
 - Resume template from UML Career Services for [Computer Science majors](https://www.uml.edu/docs/Effective-Resume-Guide-Rev1_tcm18-312086.pdf)

+You can view a demo of the portfolio here: https://www.cs.uml.edu/~mmarwad/

 ## Tutorial

 This guide is for students who want to host their portfolio on the UML CS servers.
 This guide assumes you have a CS linux account on the UML CS servers.
 If you do not have a CS linux account, please contact the CS department.